jmcuneo/cs4241-guides/using.sockets.md

   <h3>{msg}</h3>
 {/each}
 ```

-Open up the app by pointing your browser to `http://localhost:PORT`, where `PORT` is the port number Vite gave you when you ran `npm run dev`.
+In the root level of your Vite project, run `npm run dev`.
+In a separate terminal window, go ahead and start your new server with `node server.js`.
+With the Vite development server running, open up the app by pointing your browser to `http://localhost:PORT`, where `PORT` is the port number Vite gave you when you ran `npm run dev`.
 If you open the Svelte app in two different tabs / browsers you'll be able to see that you can send messages back and forth.
 Realtime communication is ready to go.

 There are lots of applications where a simple relay server can be useful with WebSocket messages.
 For example, we can use the exact same server to make a simple “drawing” application.
 We’ll create a `<canvas>` object that fills the entire window, and then send the current mouse position whenever the window is clicked.
 We’ll then add code to take any message received and draw a box at the provided location.

+To run this example, clear your App.svelte file and replace the contents of index.html with the code below:

 ```html
 <html lang="en">